Honest Weights and Measures

 Scripture Text

-25:13 You shall not have in Your bag diverse weights, one heavy and one light.
+25:13 You shall not have two differing weights in your bag, one heavy and one light.

-25:14 You shall not have in Your house diverse measures, one large and one small.
+25:14 You shall not have two differing measures in your house, one large and one small.

 A holy people must conduct business with honest weights, honest measures, and undivided integrity because everyday economic dealings are lived before the Lord.